 These rights have been obtained thanks to several treaties between the two states which date back in 1922.
-They are grouped under the Common Travel Area between Ireland and the United Kingdom which was renewed in 2019 and which will continue after the UK left the European Union.
-Also, this agreement is a separate agreement from the EU legislation and directives.
-If you are interested in moving from UK to Ireland, we can guide you.
+They are grouped under the Common Travel Area between Ireland and the United Kingdom which was renewed in 2019 which is a document in force, regardless of the connection of the 2 countries with the EU.

-Our lawyer in Ireland can offer more information on the rights to be acquired by UK citizens moving here.
+Our immigration lawyer in Ireland can offer more information on the rights to be acquired by UK citizens moving here.
 If you need details on the procedures related to moving from UK to Ireland, we are at your disposal.

 Permanent residency in Ireland for UK citizens

 There are no special requirements to meet for British citizens who want to permanently move to Ireland at this point, as they only need to register with the local police office in the city they live in order to have their residence permits issued.

 UK citizens interested in immigration in Ireland are advised to seek the legal advice of a lawyer before starting the relocation procedures.
 Persons interested in permanent relocation can address to our team for advice on the issuance of the Irish residence permit.

 Obtaining an Irish passport as a UK citizen